IamSamD/vdi-wsl-setup/README.md

 We export the main distribution.

-We then import a distribution for each user and run scripts via WSL to set up the user in their distro and the local software they need.
+Each user can then run the scripts under their own account on the VDI to set up their own WSL distribution.

-If a user is as admin and should have sudo on their distribution, you can add them to the `sudousers` list in the config file.
+If a user is as admin and should have sudo on their distribution, you can add them to the `sudousers` list in the `user.yaml` file.

 Each script reads the same config file so you only have to specify your config once to run all scripts.

-## Config File
+## Config Files

+There are two config files. `config.yaml` & `user.yaml`

+## `config.yaml` defines the base config and should not often need to be amended.

-You can set all variables in **config.yaml**
+You can set base config used by the Export and Import scripts in **config.yaml**

 ``` yaml
 export: